Release: Sep 2011

 Best of all Kogama has low system requirements and doesn’t chew up a lot of bandwidth so it can easily be played on a laptop or with a slower internet connection without too much difficulty.

 Regardless of your preference (building or playing) you will find Kogama an enjoyable experience that you can either explore by yourself or with some friends.
+Fans of Roblox will be particularly impressed with the similar experience Kogama has to offer.

 - A social building game.